-Also if you note the time when it was discovered the engines were missing and police report were made, it took them more than 2 months before deciding to make police report.
+Also if you note the time when it was discovered the F5E engines were missing and police reports were made, it took them more than 2 months before deciding to make a police report.
 Why the delay then?
-Was it because they been caught with their pants down and they do not know what to do?
+Was it because they had been caught with their pants down and they do not know what to do?

 Datuk A Kadir Jasin writes in his blog:-